Home Office shares plans for digital right to rent checks for all tenants

-A Revised Code of Practice on Right to Rent officially replaces the previous version on 2 November 2020 and has set out the details of the Home Office’s new online right to rent check service, in addition to confirming how visitors from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States with biometric passports (also known as “B5JSSK nationals”) can prove their right to rent.
+The Landlord’s guide to right to rent checks sets out the details of the Home Office’s online right to rent check service, launched in November 2020.
+It also confirms how visitors from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States with biometric passports (also known as “B5JSSK nationals”) can prove their right to rent.

-New Home Office online right to rent check service
+Home Office online checking service

 If a prospective tenant does not wish to demonstrate their right to rent using the Home Office online checking service, even if their immigration status or documentation is compatible with the service, the landlord will need to conduct the manual check until this date.
 The online process will become mandatory after this date.

 Right to rent checks for B5JSSK nationals